 ~ David Wolf

 Why?
 How?... and When?

 On a raw, living food diet, all foods consumed are in their fresh, whole, natural state.

-Fresh un-cooked foods contain more nutrients than their cooked counterparts.
+Fresh un-cooked foods contain more nutrients then when cooked.
 The body responds favorably to this enhanced nutrition.
-People experience wonderful results and increased energy when they replace even a small amount of cooked and processed foods for fresh and vibrant foods.
+People experience wonderful results, with increased energy when they replace even a small amount of cooked and processed foods, for fresh and vibrant foods.

 Within the food itself, the full component of vitamins, minerals, and antioxidants are untouched.